Polynomial log-volume growth in slow dynamics and the GK-dimensions of twisted homogeneous coordinate rings: Polynomial log-volume growth

 where $r(f^*)$ is the spectral radius of $f^* : H^\bullet(X,\C) \circlearrowleft$, and

-Together with the log concavity of dynamical degrees $d_i(f)$ (which follows from Khovanskii-Teissier's inequality), this implies that $h_{\topp}(f) > 0$ if and only if $d_i(f) > 1$ for some (and hence all) $i \in \{1, \cdots, d-1\}$.
-Thus the equivalence of the first four assertions follows from Kronecker's theorem, and also $(5)$ implies these assertions.
+Together with the log concavity of dynamical degrees $d_i(f)$ (which follows from Khovanskii--Teissier's inequality), this implies that $h_{\topp}(f) > 0$ if and only if $d_i(f) > 1$ for some (and hence all) $i \in \{1, \cdots, d-1\}$.
+Thus the equivalence of the first five assertions follows from Kronecker's theorem.
+Also, since